Maxie Rosenbloom

 Max Everitt Rosenbloom (November 6, 1906 – March 6, 1976) was an American professional boxer, actor, and television personality.
-Nicknamed "Slapsie Maxie", he was inducted into The Ring's Boxing Hall of Fame in 1972, the International Jewish Sports Hall of Fame in 1984, the World Boxing Hall of Fame in 1985, and the International Boxing Hall of Fame in 1993.
-He was sometimes billed as Slapsie Maxie Rosenbloom for film appearances.
+Nicknamed "Slapsy Maxie", he was inducted into The Ring's Boxing Hall of Fame in 1972, the International Jewish Sports Hall of Fame in 1984, the World Boxing Hall of Fame in 1985, and the International Boxing Hall of Fame in 1993.
+He was sometimes billed as Slapsy Maxie Rosenbloom for film appearances.

 Early life and boxing career

-Born in Leonard Bridge, Connecticut, Rosenbloom was nicknamed "Slapsie Maxie" by a journalist due to his open-gloved style of boxing.
+Rosenbloom was born in Leonard Bridge, Connecticut.
 As a professional boxer, Rosenbloom relied on hitting and moving to score points.
-He was very difficult to hit cleanly with a power punch and his fights often went the full number of required rounds.
-In his boxing career, he received thousands of punches to the head, which eventually led to the deterioration of his motor functions.
+He was very difficult to hit cleanly with a power punch and his fights often went the distance.
+His open-gloved style earned him the nickname "Slapsie Maxie".
+The many punches he received to the head eventually led to the deterioration of his motor functions, giving his nickname a second level of meaning.

-Legendary trainer Cus D'Amato later recalled that watching Rosenbloom's ring performances inspired him for a quest to create a perfect fighter, and to develop a unique boxing technique, later known as the peek-a-boo style: Rosenbloom was probably the cleverest fighter I've ever seen, defensively.
+Legendary trainer Cus D'Amato later recalled that watching Rosenbloom's ring performances inspired him to attempt to create a perfect fighter, developing a unique boxing technique, later known as the peek-a-boo: Rosenbloom was probably the cleverest fighter I've ever seen, defensively.
 You just couldn't hit the man.
 He developed a sort of a radar, a sense of anticipation of blows, and ability to react to that, and act on it.

 Light Heavyweight Champion

 On June 25, 1930, Rosenbloom won the NYSAC and vacant Ring Magazine light heavyweight titles when he faced off against Jimmy Slattery at Bison Stadium for the undisputed title.
 Slattery, being the reigning NYSAC champion and Rosenbloom being listed by some sources as the incumbent NBA light heavyweight champion.
 Since the fight was between the number one and number two fighters in the division, the vacant The Ring light heavyweight title was also on the line.
 He reigned as the NYSAC and Ring magazine champion until he was defeated by Bob Olin on November 16, 1934.
-Throughout his reign, he made 7 defenses of his titles and held the undisputed crown two separate times as he had been stripped by the National Boxing Association, a title which he was awarded outside of the ring on in September 1930 during the NBA's yearly meeting.
-On June 6, 1931, Rosenbloom was stripped, for failing to defend the title in a timely manner.
+Throughout his reign, he made 7 defenses of his titles and held the undisputed crown two separate times as he had been stripped by the National Boxing Association, a title which he was awarded outside the ring in September 1930 during the NBA's yearly meeting.
+On June 6, 1931, Rosenbloom was stripped for failing to defend the title in a timely manner.
 After being stripped in 1931, he went on to continue defending his NYSAC and Ring titles, eventually defeating Bob Godwin via fourth-round technical knockout in Madison Square Garden on March 24, 1933.
 His second reign as the undisputed champion was just as short lived.
 He was subsequently stripped by the National Boxing Association on September 17, 1934, during their annual meeting.
 "The delegates ruled that Maxie Rosenbloom, generally recognized as champion of the class, had violated every law of boxing by his slapping and flicking tactics in the ring."